blenherr/rpi5-better-gpio-poweroff/README.md

 # Information
-- Replaces `dtoverlay=gpio-poweroff` by two python scripts and two services
+- Sets a gpio pin HIGH or LOW by given target service
-- You can customize gpio pin
+- Two python scripts and two service files
-- You can customize target services
+- You can customize gpio pin and target services